Swiss stocks - Factors to watch on May 30

 SWISSCOM

-The Swiss telecommunication company's chairman told Swiss newspaper Tages-Anzeiger in an interview published on Saturday that he blamed the company's 8 percent share decline since April on uncertainty over an voter referendum on June 5 that takes aim at profit and salaries at companies like his that provide basic public services.
+The Swiss telecommunication company's chairman told Swiss newspaper Tages-Anzeiger in an interview published on Saturday that he blamed the company's 8 percent share decline since April on uncertainty over an upcoming voter referendum that takes aim at profit and salaries at companies like his that provide basic public services.

 For more click